Improving safety in mixed traffic: A learning-based model predictive control for autonomous and human-driven vehicle platooning: Simulation and Experiments

-Besides the proposed GP-MPC, a baseline MPC, referred to as nominal MPC was implemented for comparison purposes.
-In the baseline MPC, the prediction loop uses the nominal HV model of \eqref{eqn:mpc_d} and \eqref{eqn:mpc_e} without the third GP component.
-The distance constraint between the HV and the follower AV given is $\Delta$ without the second adaptive component in \eqref{eqn:mpc_h}.
-There is no position variance propagation by \eqref{eqn:mpc_f} in the nominal MPC.
-In all simulations for the nominal MPC and GP-MPC, the simulated human-driven vehicle model is the ARX+GP model derived in \eqref{eqn:sys_model_a} and \eqref{eqn:sys_model_b}.
+\textbf{Comparison with baseline MPC:} The nominal MPC used standard HV models as defined by equations \eqref{eqn:mpc_d} and \eqref{eqn:mpc_e}, excluding the third GP component.
+Unlike GP-MPC, the nominal MPC does not incorporate position variance propagation, as indicated in \eqref{eqn:mpc_f}, or the second adaptive segment of the distance constraint between the HV and the trailing AV from \eqref{eqn:mpc_h}.
+In both the nominal MPC and GP-MPC, we simulated the HV model using the ARX+GP model, as developed in equations \eqref{eqn:sys_model_a} and \eqref{eqn:sys_model_b}.